niquefa/meli_application/README.md

 ## Running locally

+* Note: This instructions are for linux systems.
+Windows or macOS will require some changes.
 * This app uses [docker](https://docs.docker.com/engine/install/) for local testing.
 * For local testing, the next environmental varible should exists: ```export ENVIRONMENT="TEST"```
 * A good idea for this project, is to use a virtual environment, you could set up one with: [virtualenv](https://virtualenv.pypa.io/en/latest/).
+* To create the virtual environment: `virtualenv env`
 * To activate it:`source env/bin/activate`
 * To install dependencies: `pip3 install -r requirements.txt`
 * To get the local enviroment running: ```docker-compose up -d```